digital-medicine-research-group-UNAV/CRFE/readme.md

 X_tr_ = list(np.array(X_tr)[:, crfe.idx_features_])
 X_test_ = list(np.array(X_test)[:, crfe.idx_features_])
 ```
-The fitted Estimator imported.
+The fitted Estimator is imported, but we can fit any other estimator once the features selected are known.
 We compare the results against the dataset with all the features.

 ```python
 SVM_fit = crfe.estimator_.fit(X_tr_, Y_tr)